tc39/notes/es7/2016-09/sept-28.md

 BE: Can you unload from this?

-BF: From given module record, import some string it's permanent: cannot remove it.
+BFS: From given module record, import some string it's permanent: cannot remove it.

 AWB: depends. linkage errors you could

-BF: expect to completely recreate your dep graph
+BFS: expect to completely recreate your dep graph

 AWB: once mod is instantiated and linked into the system, it's in.
 If not past the point of linking, then no one has seen it.